 An on-campus rental program that allows a student to rent a car by the hour and does not require a US Drivers License, an international driver’s license from their home country qualifies them for the program.
 More information can be found here: https://www.enterprisecarshare.com/us/en/programs/university/fresno-state.html

 Fresno offers only bus system as public transport, Fresno Area Express (FAX).
-Bus system is FREE to all Fresno State students.
+The bus system is FREE to all Fresno State students.
 By swiping your Fresno State ID, You can use any FAX bus in Fresno.
-If you don’t have your student ID with you, each ride cost $1.25.
-For bus’s route schedule, maps and more information Click Here.
+If you don’t have your student ID with you, each ride costs $1.25.
+For the bus’s route schedule, maps and more information Click Here.

 Route 9, 10, 28 and 38 serve Fresno State.